Skip to content

 Pure paraffins for precisely controllable reactions

-Bio-based raw materials are also an important key technology for more sustainable paints and coatings.
-Forward-thinking suppliers also conduct research in this field and further develop their products in the area of sustainability.
+Bio-based or renewable raw materials are also an important key technology for more sustainable paints and coatings.
+Forward-thinking suppliers also conduct research in this field and continue to develop their products in the area of sustainability.

 Conclusion